 Below are the most common questions asked by sellers.
 The responses are based on both experience and knowledge.
 If you have any questions we have not covered, please do not hesitate to contact us.

 Business brokers are the professionals who will facilitate the successful sale of your business.
 It is important you understand just what a professional business broker can do, as well as what they cannot do.
 As your business broker, we can help you decide how to price your business and how to structure the sale so it makes sense for everyone, i.e., you and the buyer.
 We can find the right buyer for your business and work with you and the buyer every step of the way until the transaction is successfully closed.
-We will also help the buyer in all the details of the business buying process.
+We will also help the buyer with all the details of the business buying process.

 A business broker is not; however, a magician who can sell an overpriced business.
 Most businesses are saleable if priced and structured properly.
 You should understand only the marketplace can determine what a business will sell for.
-The amount of the down payment you are willing to accept, along with the terms of the seller financing can greatly influence not only the ultimate selling price, but also the success of the sale itself.
+The amount of the down payment you are willing to accept, along with the terms of the seller financing can greatly influence not only the ultimate selling price but also the success of the sale itself.

 How Long Does It Take To Sell My Business?